 We highly caution you, if you are not familiar with coding or lack CSS knowledge, you should never mess with Theme files.
 Else it can break or damage your website completely.

-How to Carry out editing theme files?
+How to Carry out Editing Theme Files?

 The first and foremost step while editing theme files is to figure out the codes and their relation with the features of the website.
-Once, you understand the codes and their connection, then you can carefully proceed further to make some edits to it.
+Once, you understand the codes and their connection, then you can carefully proceed further to make some edits to them.

 But be cautious while making some changes to the style.css file.
 Because it is not necessary that whatever the code has been written is originating from where you might have been figured out.
-In most cases, some functions or codes are part of some other functions that might be at the hierarchy of the same page.
+In most cases, some functions or codes are part of some other functions that might be on the hierarchy of the same page.

 With the help of this inspect element tool, it will become easier for you to locate and target every element on the web page and edit or add CSS to it.